null

 2. The movement of our Qi;

-3. The source and types of our Qi;
+3. The sources and types of our Qi;

 The Sources and Types of Our Qi

-In Classical Chinese Medicine (CCM) and Traditional Chinese Medicine (TCM), the concept of Qi (氣) encompasses more than just a generic notion of energy.
-It refers to the vital substances and dynamic forces that sustain all life and health.
-These vital substances represent a shift from the everyday use of the word "qi" (lowercase), which describes various forms of energy and air, to the more profound use of "Qi" (capitalized), symbolizing the fundamental life force within us and in all living things.
+In Classical Chinese Medicine (CCM) and Traditional Chinese Medicine (TCM), Qi (氣) goes beyond a simple concept of energy.
+It is the sum of vital substances and dynamic forces that sustain all life.
+Qi, in its most profound sense, symbolizes the fundamental life force that exists in all living beings.

-Understanding the sources and types of Qi in our bodies is crucial for comprehending how our vitality and health are maintained and influenced.
-Here are the main types of Qi and their sources:
+Recognizing the sources and various types of Qi within our bodies can shed light on how our vitality and health are sustained and influenced.
+Here, we explore the eight primary types of Qi and their unique origins.

 The 8 Types of Qi